BBVA/kapow/README.md

     -c 'cloudx storage ls /backups | grep $(request /params/query) | response /body'
 ```

-And execute it in the host with the command:
+and execute it in the host with the command:
 ```bash
 kapow server backups.pow
 ```